voxeet/voxeet-sdk-ios/README.md

 <img src="http://www.voxeet.com/wp-content/uploads/2016/05/SDK-API-768x180.png" alt="Voxeet SDK logo" title="Voxeet SDK logo" width="700"/>
 </p>

-The Voxeet SDK is a Swift library allowing users to:
+Voxeet SDK is a Swift library allowing users to:

-  - Create demo/normal conferences
+  - Create / join conferences
-  - Join conferences
   - Change sounds angle and direction for each conference user
   - Broadcast messages to other participants
   - Send and receive video stream
   - Record and replay a conference
-  - Receive call with CallKit
+  - Receive calls with CallKit

 ## Table of contents